ubc-library-rc/dataverse_utils/docs/windows.md

 This is the traditional Windows command prompt (ie, `cmd.exe`).

-The scripts *should* just work after being installed with pip.
+The scripts *should* just work after being installed with pip, as this installation is the default.
 For example, run with:

 `C:\>dv_manifest_gen.py [arguments]`